-Research indicates that emphasizing student needs is the most effective approach when designing instructional materials.
-According to Larson and Lockee (2013), "A learner-centered design is said to be the most powerful contribution to effective instruction resulting from a systematic approach.
-When you prioritize the learner, their needs and abilities impact the design of the instruction in many ways" (p.
+When designing your instruction, research states that providing emphasis on student needs is the most beneficial way to plan.
+"A learner-centred design is said to be the most powerful contribution to effective instruction resulting from a systematic approach.
+When you prioritise the learner, their needs and abilities impact the design of the instruction in many ways" (Larson & Lockee, 2013, p.
 41).
-In their book Streamlined ID: A Practical Guide to Instructional Design, Larson and Lockee introduce the Learner Analysis Process, a six-step method that analyzes the learner audience to create instructional designs that address all learner needs.
+Within Streamlined ID: A Practical Guide to Instructional Design, Lason & Lockee present the Learner Analysis Process, which is a six-step process that analyses your learner audience in order to design your instruction in a way that targets all learner needs.

-- Confirm the Identity of Your Target Learners: Meet with all key stakeholders, including the principal, school teachers, and possibly other relevant parties, to clearly identify who will be participating in your lessons. - Determine What You Need to Know About Your Learners: Investigate both group and individual learner characteristics, focusing on demographics, cognitive abilities, prior knowledge, and motivation. - Locate the Desired Data or Identify/Design Tools to Collect It: Use various tools, such as surveys, interviews, rating scales, academic work, and observations, to gather information about your learners. - Collect and Analyze the Data to Produce a Learner Profile: Examine the gathered data to identify characteristics unique to individual learners and the collective features of your learner cohort. - Verify the Learner Profile and Determine Its Impact on Your Design: Once you have established these learner characteristics, determine how they will influence your instructional design.
-This step is crucial for implementing universal design effectively. - Revisit and Revise Your Learner Analysis Throughout the Design/Development Process: Continuously collect data and analyze student performance, adapting your teaching methods to accommodate diverse means of engagement, representation, action, and expression.
+- 1. Confirm the identity of your target learners: Meet with all key stakeholders (principal, grade-level teachers, service providers) to understand exactly who is participating in your lessons. - 2.
+Determine what you need to know about your learners: Plan to investigate both group and individual learner characteristics, focusing on demographics, physiological information, cognitive abilities, prior knowledge and motivation. - Locate the desired data or identify/design tools to collect it: You can use surveys, interviews, rating scales, academic work, observations and many other tools to collect information on your learners. - 4.
+Collect and analyse the data to produce a learner profile: Once you have gathered data, examine this information in terms of characteristics that are unique to individual learners as well as features unique to your cohort of learners. - 5.
+Verify the learner profile and determine how it will impact your design: Once you have established these learner characteristics, identify how it will directly impact the way you teach your students.
+This is where universal design truly comes alive. - Revisit and revise your learner analysis throughout the design/development process: As you teach your lessons, continue to gather data and analyse how students are succeeding given multiple means of engagement, representation, action and expression.